OFFICIAL WHITE HOUSE ANNOUNCEMENT, NOVEMBER 12, 2021

 Just think of what we have accomplished together!
 When we arrived in 2016 you said you wanted big change — and you were true to your word.
 Creating change was hard, complex, painstaking.
 It required days, weeks, months of hard work from so many of you.
 Yet the results are very clear — your rapid, can-do response to the Coronavirus crisis, your growing enthusiasm for collegiality and sharing; your leap to the top of your digital markets; your compassionate and compelling quest to tell America’s story; your focus on pushing back on untruths and disinformation around the world; your attention to the stories of women, of refugees and of your press colleagues around the world.”

-No other Voice of America director had been a target of multiple and repeated public criticism from U.S. immigrant communities and from within the U.S. government as Amanda Bennett has been during the last years in her VOA job.
+No other Voice of America director had been a target of such repeated public criticism from U.S. immigrant communities and from within the U.S. government as Amanda Bennett was during the last years in her VOA job.

 Please note that BBG Watch and USAGM Watch neither represent nor endorse any of the individuals or groups profiled on this site.